Toshika-Badjatya/Toshika-Badjatya/README.md

 - 👋 Hi, I’m @Toshika-Badjatya
-- 👀 I’m interested in Android development nd java
+- 👀 I’m interested in Android development and java

 <!---